Hundsheimer Berg

 Hiking tip for the Hundsheimer Berg

-A particularly scenic circular hike to the Hundsheimer Berg starts and ends in Hainburg - with an enchanting forest path to the summit.
-The exciting hike across steppe and past caves and ravines takes about 4.5 hours.
+A particularly scenic circular hike on the Hundsheimer Berg starts and ends in Hainburg - with an enchanting forest path to the summit.
+The exciting hike over steppe and past caves and gorges takes around 4.5 hours.

-Extra tip for cave explorers: On the southern slope of the Hundsheimer Berg lies the Güntherhöhle.
-Here the skeleton of a rhinoceros was discovered in 1900, which lived in the Middle Ice Age about 500,000 years ago.
-The skeleton of the Hundsheimer rhinoceros is exhibited in the Natural History Museum.
-Those who wish to visit the Günther Cave, which is normally locked, can borrow the key during office hours at the Hundsheim Municipal Office or from the mayor.
-The visit is at your own risk.
+Extra tip for cave explorers: Güntherhöhle cave is located on the southern slope of Hundsheimer Berg.
+The skeleton of a rhinoceros that lived in the Middle Ice Age around 500,000 years ago was discovered here in 1900.
+The skeleton of the Hundsheim rhinoceros is on display in the Natural History Museum.
+If you would like to visit the Güntherhöhle, which is normally locked, you can borrow the key from the Hundsheim municipal office or the mayor during office hours.
+Visitors do so at their own risk.